masckmaster2007/clubette/README.md

 # READ THIS LINE OF TEXT OR DIE
-Yes I made this, but if you decide to use it maliciously, it's YOUR PROBLEM I HOPE YOU DIDN'T SHARE THIS TO YOUR HORNY FRIEND BECAUSE HE'S NOT GONNA WANT TO BE YOUR FRIEND ANYMORE Please, RUN THIS UNDER A VIRTUAL MACHINE : https://virtualbox.org
+Yes I made this, but if you decide to use it maliciously, it's YOUR PROBLEM

+I HOPE YOU DIDN'T SHARE THIS TO YOUR HORNY FRIEND, YOUR LITTLE BROTHER, PUTIN, OR ANYONE ELSE WITHOUT EXPLICITLY LETTING THEM KNOW THIS CAN DAMAGE YOUR COMPUTER

+Please, RUN THIS UNDER A VIRTUAL MACHINE : https://virtualbox.org

 # Building this